-In 1989 David was chosen by then Sheriff Alan Kehl, to be Kenosha’s first DARE Officer.
-DARE grew into the Public Relations Division's largest program, with thousands of students being taught ways to remain drug free.
+In 1989 David was chosen to be Kenosha’s first DARE Officer.
+DARE grew into the Public Relations Division’s largest program, with thousands of students being taught ways to remain drug free.
 David had the opportunity not only to teach the Elementary School program, but also spearheaded the middle and high school curriculums.

 David is a longtime resident of The Town of Brighton where he enjoys spending time with his family on their horse farm.

 Chief Deputy Marc Levin was hired as by the Department in July of 1990.
 In 2001 he was promoted to Sergeant after working for 11 years as a patrol deputy on all three shifts.
 As a Sergeant, Levin supervised first and third shift patrol until 2011 when he was promoted to Lieutenant and was in command of the Conveyance Bureau and a member of the Courthouse Security Advisory Committee.